soulbiz/logging-elk/config/README.md

     }

 Save and quit.
 This specifies a beats input that will listen on tcp port 5044, and it will use the SSL certificate and private key that we created for our server.
+We'll cover the filebeat client config later on.
 Be sure to change the certificates and key paths with your own!

 ### Logstash Filters